rtmark

 You also want to consider the amount leverages offered by your preferred trading software.
 Leverage is critical because it allows you to enter into larger positions with relatively low trading balances.
 Leverage also allows you to diversify your portfolio by opening positions with a relatively small amount of cash.

-Maximum leverage can vary from just 50:1 at eToro to up to 500:1 at CryptoRocket, and some brokers don’t allow margin trading.
+Maximum leverage can vary from up to 500:1 at CryptoRocket, and some brokers don’t allow margin trading.

 Trading Tools